Oceanic crust: Geochemistry

 The most voluminous volcanic rocks of the ocean floor are the mid-oceanic ridge basalts, which are derived from low-potassium tholeiitic magmas.
 These rocks have low concentrations of large ion lithophile elements (LILE), light rare earth elements (LREE), volatile elements and other highly incompatible elements.
 There can be found basalts enriched with incompatible elements, but they are rare and associated with mid-ocean ridge hot spots such as surroundings of Galapagos Islands, the Azores and Iceland.

-Prior to the Neoproterozoic Era 1000 Ma ago world's oceanic crust was more mafic than present-days'.
-The more mafic nature of the crust meant that higher amounts of water molecules (OH) could be stored the altered parts of the crust.
+Prior to the Neoproterozoic Era 1000 million years ago, the world's oceanic crust was more mafic than the current crust.
+The more mafic nature of the crust meant that higher amounts of water molecules (OH) could be stored in the altered parts of the crust.
 At subduction zones this mafic crust was prone to metamorphose into greenschist instead of blueschist at ordinary blueschist facies.